yiannosch/Winpayloads/README.md

 # Winpayloads - Python2.7
 Undetectable Windows Payload Generation with extras Running on Python2.7

-Attempting to a add support for Python3...
+Attempting to add support for Python3...

 Nothing works for now